HSBNE-Archive/Policy/Rules/Rules.md

 32. Business to be conducted at annual general meeting of level 1 incorporated associations and particular level 2 and 3 incorporated associations

-    1. This rule applies only if the association is—
+    1. This rule applies only if the association is -

         1.  a level 1 incorporated association; or
         2.  a level 2 incorporated association to which section 59 of the Act